brown-band/website/pages/scripts/2021-2022/fall/cornell-censored.md

 date: 2021-10-23
 ---

 ::script-note[This script was almost entirely rejected.
 Direction from Cornell Athletics: “Your announcing script for your performance is not approved.
 Please refrain from any negative comments about Cornell, Ithaca, our athletics department, or our request for your script to be approved.”
-Later direction included the request to “Please remove F. The Princeton Band.” -AF]
+Later direction included the request to “Please remove F. The Princeton Band.” — AF]

 ## Pregame